Joseph D. Romano, PhD

 Biomedical data scientist and translational bioinformatician

-I'm currently a postdoc at the University of Pennsylvania, where I work in the research group of Jason Moore.
+I'm currently a postdoc at the University of Pennsylvania, where I work in the Computational Genetics Lab (led by Jason Moore, PhD).
 Recently, I earned my PhD from Columbia University, where I was a member of the Tatonetti Lab.
 I specialize in translational bioinformatics, computational toxinology, and environmental toxicology.

 For more information about my research, publications, or CV/résumé, please see the links at the top of the page.